10 Transitional Garments for the Men’s Style Newbie

 - B.R.
 Slim Dark Rinse Japanese Traveler Jean – $70.80 when 40% off ($118)

 Technically two garments, but we’ll just call these “the pants” and move on.
 There’s hardly a better bang-for-the-buck investment in men’s style than a pair of well fitting, dark wash, rip and hole free jeans.
 Whether classic 100% cotton, or a newer, stretchier alternative.
 Just make sure they’re dark and close to, if not totally pre-fade free.
 Gray chinos are a close second.
 Because when it heats up in the summer, you’ll want to shelve the jeans for a few months.
 Why gray instead of the traditional khaki?
 They’re more modern and more versatile.
 Yes you can wear brown shoes with gray pants.
 Go for it.

 - Kent Wang Collar Band Polos – $65.00

 Ditch the oversized, boxy golf polos.
 And try to steer clear from the bulky, smushy pique fabrics.
 They’ll just add physical and visual weight to your frame.
 Favor lightweight jersey knit, slub fabric, or try a trim fit tech polo.
 It should fit like your t-shirts.
 Not too tight, not super bulky.
 More polo picks can be found here.

 #5.
 Classic Sunglasses that aren’t chunky sport shades

 The problem with sport shades is that while they’re functional on the trail or the lake, they look way out of place when dressed for… non sporting activities.
 It’d be like wearing a pair of running shoes with a suit.
 Only, on your face.
 Stick with the classics.
 Wayfarers or wire frame aviators with lenses that don’t droop too far.

 Same theory as the sunglasses.
 Tough to be taken seriously when you’re walking into a job interview or a nice restaurant and you’re wearing a ski parka.
-I know bombers are trendy right now, but in terms of versatility, cotton or cotton blend macs for spring/summer/fall, and a wool or wool blend single breasted mid-thigh topcoat for winters are your best bets.
-And since they’re seasonal, your best bet to find a good one is at the start of the season it’ll be used in.
+In terms of versatility, cotton or cotton blend macs for spring/summer/fall, and a wool or wool blend single breasted mid-thigh topcoat for winters are your best bets.
+Your best bet to find a good one is at the start of the season it’ll be used in.
 Or, if you’re a mega deal hunter, risk your size being gone and scout end-of-season clearance sales once the weather starts to shift.

 - Seiko SNDC3 Chronograph in Black or Brown & Beige – $100ish